jace-ys/viaduct/README.md

       logging: true
 ```

-If the Viaduct server was running at localhost:5000, http://localhost:5000/typicode/posts would resolve and proxy to https://jsonplaceholder.typicode.com/posts.
+If the Viaduct server was running at localhost:5000, http://localhost:5000/typicode/posts would proxy to https://jsonplaceholder.typicode.com/posts.

 For more, see [sample config file](https://github.com/jace-ys/viaduct/blob/master/config/config.sample.yaml) or [examples](https://github.com/jace-ys/viaduct/tree/master/examples).